 Land confiscation, forced displacement, looting of crops, theft of cattle, poaching of game and violent acts against farmers, their families and workers continue to occur in some areas of the country.

-The current economic issues being experienced in Zimbabwe are contributing to an increase in crime and theft across the country.
+The current economic issues are contributing to an increase in crime and theft across the country.

-Incidences of muggings, bag snatching, carjacking and pickpocketing are reported in Zimbabwe, particularly in urban centres and tourist areas.
+Incidences of muggings, bag snatching, carjacking and pickpocketing are reported, particularly in urban centres and tourist areas.
 Armed robberies, assaults and other violent crime also occur.
 Security risks are heightened at night, especially on city streets, near bridges, around parks and open fields and in city centres.
 Some robberies have taken place during the day, particularly in high density urban areas.

-Police resources, such as vehicles and fuel, are scarce and help can be difficult to obtain.
+Police resources, such as vehicles and fuel, are scarce and can be difficult to get.
 Police sometimes ask to be picked up at their police station and taken to the crime scene.
-There can be considerable delays and complications in pursuing the recovery of property and prosecution of offenders.
+There can be delays and complications in pursuing the recovery of property and prosecution of offenders.

 Theft from vehicles is common.
-When driving, or as a passenger in a vehicle, ensure doors are locked and windows up, and keep all valuables out of sight.
+When driving, or as a passenger, ensure doors are locked and windows up, and keep valuables out of sight.
 Thieves are known to target cars stopped at intersections, especially along the route to Harare Airport, along Harare's Churchill, Borrowdale, and Masvingo-Beitbridge roads.
 Thieves are also known to slash the tyres of cars either stopped in traffic or parked, with the intention of robbing the occupants while they change the tyre.

-Drivers should be aware of people in the vicinity of their vehicle, approach intersections slowly to minimise vehicle stopping time and leave enough space in front of the vehicle to move away if necessary.
+Be aware of people near your vehicle, approach intersections slowly to minimise vehicle stopping time and leave enough space in front of the vehicle to move away if necessary.
 Particular attention is necessary at night: many locals avoid stopping at red traffic lights by proceeding slowly after checking the road is clear.
-Care should also be taken while waiting in vehicles for residential gates to open, as 'smash and grab' attacks can occur.
+Be careful while waiting for residential gates to open, as 'smash and grab' attacks can occur.

 Tourists have been robbed while visiting national parks.
 A comprehensive indemnity is often required by safari operators before they accept clients.
-To help minimise the security risks we suggest that you travel in groups, preferably with an organised tour group, and check the security situation before visiting national parks and farms, including game farms, lodges and hunting areas.
+To help minimise the security risks, travel in groups, preferably with an organised tour group, and check the security situation before visiting national parks and farms, including game farms, lodges and hunting areas.

-Commercial fraud, money transfer and job and employment scams are increasing in Zimbabwe.
-Our
+Commercial fraud, money transfer and job and employment scams are increasing.
+More information:

 Money and valuables

 The US dollar is the most commonly used currency in Zimbabwe.
-On 28 November 2016, the Reserve Bank of Zimbabwe introduced new 'Bond Notes' as legal tender alongside the US dollar.
-These 'Bond Notes' are officially valued at a 1:1 parity with the US dollar.
-The 'Bond Notes' are being released in small denominations (up to US$5).
-See the website of the
+In 2016, the Reserve Bank of Zimbabwe introduced new 'Bond Notes' which have the same value as the US dollar.
+More information:

-Due to the ongoing cash crisis in Zimbabwe, authorities have recently announced a series of measures designed to stem the flow of US dollars out of the country.
-This includes the blocking of international debit cards for cash withdrawals from ATMs.
+Due to the ongoing cash crisis, authorities have put in place measures to reduce the flow of US dollars out of the country.
+This includes blocking international debit cards for cash withdrawals from ATMs.
 Take sufficient cash to cover your needs for the duration of your travel.
-Check with hotels and other service providers whether card payments will be accepted, especially outside of Harare.
+Check with hotels and other service providers whether card payments will be accepted, especially outside Harare.

 It is illegal to leave Zimbabwe with more than US$2,000 (or equivalent) in cash.
 This amount is subject to change with little prior or public notice.
 It is also illegal to exchange foreign currency anywhere other than at officially licensed dealers.

-There is a departure tax of US$15 per person for any domestic flight within Zimbabwe.
-The fee is paid in cash (receipt provided) to the Civil Aviation Authority at a domestic airport.
+There is a departure tax for domestic flights.
+The fee is paid in cash (receipt provided) to the Civil Aviation Authority at the airport.

 Road travel and public transport

-Public transport systems, including trains and commuter buses, should be avoided.
+Avoid using public transport systems, including trains and commuter buses.
 They can be dangerous due to overcrowding, poor maintenance and reckless driving.

 Dangerous driving habits contribute to the high rate of traffic accidents.
 Driving at night is very hazardous.
 Even in major cities, roads have potholes and are poorly lit, and vehicles sometimes operate without using lights.
-Animals roaming onto roads are a potential hazard at any time.
+Animals roaming onto roads are a hazard.

 According to the World Health Organization (WHO), you are six times more likely to be killed in a motor vehicle accident in Zimbabwe than in Australia.

-Police roadblocks are common throughout Zimbabwe, and can appear with little warning.
-Identification documents, including car registration and ownership papers, must be shown when requested by police.
+Police roadblocks can appear with little warning.
+You must show your identification documents, including car registration and ownership papers, when requested by police.
 Other items, such as safety equipment, may also be inspected.
-Drivers are often subjected to on the spot fines or potentially bribery demands.
-Payment of a bribe could leave you susceptible to further demands.
-If you are stopped at a roadblock and told not to go further, you should comply.
+Drivers may be subjected to on the spot fines or bribery demands.
+Payment of a bribe could leave you susceptible to more demands.
+Follow the directions of local authorities if you are stopped at a roadblock and told not to go further.

-You must stop your car when the President's motorcade goes past, even if you are on the opposite side of the road on a dual carriageway.
-Drivers must pull over as soon as they see the motorcade, which begins with a single police motorcycle with flashing lights.
+Stop your car when the President's motorcade goes past, even if you are on the opposite side of the road on a dual carriageway.
+Pull over as soon as you see the motorcade, which begins with a single police motorcycle with flashing lights.
 It is an offence to continue driving.
 Security forces have been known to intimidate or assault motorists who fail to stop in time.

-If driving in Zimbabwe it is recommended that you always carry a mobile phone or other means of communication.
-However, be aware that it is illegal to use a phone without a hands free device when driving.
+Always have a mobile phone or other means of communication when driving.
+However, it is illegal to use a phone without a hands free device when driving.

 Fuel shortages can occur.
 Enquire locally as to fuel availability before embarking on longer journeys to remote areas.
-Power outages and water cuts, sometimes lasting for weeks, are common everywhere, including in cities.
+Power outages and water cuts, sometimes lasting for weeks, are common, including in cities.